tpjwm/reddit_video_maker/README.md

 - [x] Remove unsuitable comments (deleted, reliant on links, too long)
 - [x] Increase comment length limit
 - [x] Add more backgrounds / randomly select from them
-- [ ] Support for making video compilation of images (and videos?) found on reddit
+- [x] Support for making video compilation of images and videos found on reddit
 - [x] Add background music (royalty free) with random assortment to choose from